 The price for luggage storage near Atlantic Terminal is just $5.90/bag for the entire day.

 Where can I store luggage near Atlantic Terminal?

 There are multiple locations in the Atlantic Terminal area which can be booked through the Bounce platform including near NJT - Frank R. Lautenberg Secaucus Junction Station and Terminal 4 and all over New York.

 Is it safe to store your bags near Atlantic Terminal?

 Yes.
 Every bag is tagged with a security seal and comes with the $10,000 Bounce Guarantee.
 Every location is required to uphold tight security precautions.
 You may be asked to show ID and you will be required to use a credit card to book through Bounce in advance.
 With hundreds of thousands of bags stored, you can count on Bounce to handle your baggage near Atlantic Terminal.

-The most popular restaurants to visit when near Atlantic Terminal are Sweet Chick, Govinda’s Vegetarian Lunch, and French Louie.
+The most popular restaurants to visit when near Atlantic Terminal are Atlantic Center, Eataly Flatiron, and Joe's Pizza.